-PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES (continued): Eliminate any possible sources of ignition, and provide maximum explosion-proof ventilation.
-Use only non-sparking tools and equipment during the response.
-The atmosphere must at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus and fire protection.
+PERSONAL PRECAUTIONS AND EMERGENCY PROCEDURES (continued): The atmosphere must at least 19.5 percent Oxygen before non-emergency personnel can be allowed in the area without Self-Contained Breathing Apparatus and fire protection.

 PERSONAL PROTECTIVE EQUIPMENT: Responders should wear the level of protection appropriate to the type of chemical released, the amount of the material spilled, and the location where the incident has occurred.